 Safety and security

-We strongly advise you not to travel to Somalia, including Somaliland and Puntland, because of the very high threat of terrorist attack.
+You should not travel to Somalia, including Somaliland and Puntland, because of the very high threat of terrorist attack.
 If you are in Somalia, we strongly urge you to leave if it is safe to do so.
-Somalia is unsafe for tourism.
-If you are in Somalia, you should have appropriate personal security measures in place.
+Somalia is not safe for tourism.
+If you are in Somalia, you should have robust personal security measures in place.